SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 What is included ?

-Currency: The currency used in Jamaica is the Jamaican Dollar ($).
+Currency: The currency used on the island is the Jamaican Dollar ($) although US Dollars are accepted in popular tourist areas.

 Local time: Jamaica is 5 hours behind GMT/UK time.

-Fly to: There are three main airports in Jamaica.
+Fly to: There are three main airport.
 We fly into Sangster International Airport in Montego Bay.
 Norman Manley International Airport is 20km south of Kingston.
-Ian Fleming International Airport is in the north-east of the island and is 75km from Kingston.
+Ian Fleming International Airport is on the north coast and is 75km from Kingston.

 Flight time from UK: 10 hours.